Issue 1 of our new E-zine

 ICSA WEST MIDLANDS BRANCH TECHNICAL COMMITTEE

-Members of the West Midlands Branch of the Governance Institute have carried out research, drafting and revisions to produce the first draft of the Code.
+Members of the West Midlands Branch of the Governance Institute carried out research, drafting and revising to produce the first draft of the Code.

 OTHER FORUM MEMBERS